Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Neuronal implementation of computation

 \section{Neuronal implementation of computation}

 This section explores how neuron populations act as computational operators in the algebra of convex cones.
-It becomes evident that populations are qualitatively more potent than individual neurons.
-We assume that weights have settled (converged weakly), ensuring stable outputs.
+Populations are qualitatively more powerful than individual neurons because sparse activity can select different learned parts of a population-level mapping for different messages.

+We distinguish the adaptation phase from the subsequent computational phase.
+With a diminishing learning rate, the weights are assumed to have approximately converged to an NNLS solution.
+With a constant learning rate, they may instead fluctuate within a small steady-state neighbourhood of such a solution.
+In either case, weight changes are assumed to be slow relative to message transmission, so the weights can be regarded as effectively fixed during an individual computational operation.